CommunityToolkit/WindowsCommunityToolkit/docs/controls/RotatorTile.md

 title: Rotator Tile Control
 author: nmetulev
 description: The RotatorTile Control is an ItemsControl that rotates through a set of items one-by-one.
 It enables you to show multiple items of data in a live-tile like way.
-keywords: windows 10, uwp, uwp community toolkit, uwp toolkit, RotatorTile Control, xaml control, xaml
+keywords: windows 10, uwp, windows community toolkit, uwp community toolkit, uwp toolkit, RotatorTile Control, xaml control, xaml
 ---

 # RotatorTile XAML Control